extratone/bilge/drafts/Telegram.md

 ## A Hearty Foundation

-My thinking while drafting this argument kept returning to a single, simple realization: **in age, Telegram is just two years ahead of Discord**.
+My thinking while drafting this argument kept returning to a single, simple realization: **in age, Telegram is just two years ahead of Discord**, yet the various software distributed by the two organizations for their respective services represent quite disparate opinions in design terms.
+Discord's desktop "application" is an Electron app - [Telegram](https://github.com/telegramdesktop/tdesktop)'s is virtually pure C++.
+[Telegram's iOS app](https://github.com/TelegramMessenger/Telegram-iOS) is mostly written in Objective-C (I'm to assume the 30.8% Swift code number on the repo as of this writing is mostly comprised of its widgets/other recent iOS-specific integrations,) while Discord's is mostly ???.
+That is, because Discord's software is proprietary and the source is closed, all I can tell you is that it was written in React Native [as of December, 2018](https://blog.discord.com/why-discord-is-sticking-with-react-native-ccc34be0d427).
+What I *can* tell you is that the current build of [Discord for iOS on the App Store](https://apps.apple.com/us/app/discord-talk-chat-hangout/id985746746) weighs in at 153.2 MB - significantly less than [Telegram's](https://apps.apple.com/us/app/telegram-messenger/id686449807) 185.1 MB.

 ![Telegram Desktop in Windows 11](https://i.snap.as/DFQzGGeZ.png)

 ------